agabor/docs/_includes/cloudcode/cloud-code-advanced.md

 For triggers, the following parameters are sent to your webhook.

 *   **master**: True if the master key was used and false otherwise.
-*   **user**: If set, this will contain the Parse User who made the request, in our REST API format.
+*   **user**: If set, this will contain the MSG User who made the request, in our REST API format.
 *   **installationId**: If available, the installationId which made the request.
-*   **object**: For triggers, this will contain the Parse Object, in our REST API format.
+*   **object**: For triggers, this will contain the MSG Object, in our REST API format.
 For example: `{ "className": "TestObject", "foo": "bar" }`.
 *   **triggerName**: "beforeSave"

 To respond to a `beforeSave` request, send a JSON object with the key `error` or `success` set.
 This is the same as for Cloud functions, but there's an extra capability with `beforeSave` triggers.
-By returning an error, you will cancel the save request and the object will not be stored on Parse.
+By returning an error, you will cancel the save request and the object will not be stored on MSG.
 You can also return a JSON object in this following format to override the values that will be saved for the object:

 ```json
 {